fsaris/fal_online_media_connector/Readme.rst

   - Thumbnail/static image preview support
   - MediaViewHelper to have a generic ViewHelper to show all supported media item types
   - By default the ImageViewHelper is Xclassed so the new file types are supported out of the box
-  - ContentObjectRenderer is Xclassed so new media items are supported when rendered with TypoScript
+  - Hook render_singleMediaElement of css_styled_content is used to render online media for with TypoScript
   - Possibility to register your own Online Media item types (see ext_localconf.php for an example how to use the register)